jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 ## Object Class {#roa_object_class}

-The Route Origin Authorization (ROA) object class can contain the following data members:
+The Route Origin Authorization (ROA) object class can contain the following members:

 * objectClassName -- the string "rpki1_roa"
 * handle -- see (#common_data_members)
 * name -- see (#common_data_members)
+* roaIpAddresses - an array of objects representing CIDR address blocks within a ROA; such an object can contain the following members:
     * startAddress -- a string representing the starting IP address (a.k.a.
-CIDR prefix) of the CIDR address block, either IPv4 or IPv6 ([@!RFC9582, section 4])
+CIDR prefix) of a CIDR address block, either IPv4 or IPv6 ([@!RFC9582, section 4])
     * prefixLength -- a number representing the prefix length (a.k.a.
-CIDR length) of the CIDR address block; up to 32 for IPv4 and up to 128 for IPv6 ([@!RFC9582, section 4])
+CIDR length) of a CIDR address block; up to 32 for IPv4 and up to 128 for IPv6 ([@!RFC9582, section 4])
-* ipVersion -- a string signifying the IP protocol version of the ROA: "v4" signifies an IPv4 ROA, and "v6" signifies an IPv6 ROA ([@!RFC9582, section 4])
+    * ipVersion -- a string signifying the IP protocol version of a CIDR address block: "v4" for IPv4 and "v6" for IPv6 ([@!RFC9582, section 4])
-* maxLength -- a number representing the maximum prefix length of the CIDR address block that the origin AS is authorized to advertise; up to 32 for IPv4 and up to 128 for IPv6 ([@!RFC9582, section 4])
+    * maxLength -- a number representing the maximum prefix length of a CIDR address block that the origin AS is authorized to advertise; up to 32 for IPv4 and up to 128 for IPv6 ([@!RFC9582, section 4])
 * originAutnum -- an unsigned 32-bit integer representing the origin autonomous system number ([@!RFC9582, section 4])
 * notValidBefore -- see (#common_data_members)
 * notValidAfter -- see (#common_data_members)